 Combine NIR with NanoFlowSizer

-Besides supporting PAT NIR application development, InProcess-LSP aims to combine spectroscopy solutions with the NanoFlowSizer technology in order to create ‘multi-PAT’ solutions to extend particle size data with additional information about composition, concentration and other relevant chemical or physical properties.
+Besides supporting PAT NIR application development, InProcess-LSP aims to combine spectroscopy solutions with the NanoFlowSizer technology to create ‘multi-PAT’ solutions to extend particle size data with additional information about composition, concentration and other relevant chemical or physical properties.

 Inline Blend Uniformity

-Inline monitoring or control of powder blending processes provides major advantages in terms of process understanding, efficiency, cost saving and risk reduction in process development, tech transfer and manufacturing.
+Inline monitoring or control of powder blending processes provides major advantages in terms of process understanding, efficiency, cost-saving and risk reduction in process development, tech transfer and manufacturing.

 Proven strategy for high-quality approach

-Applying an efficient and proven strategy for development and validation specifically for blend uniformity methods (either at InProcess-LSP or at customer site), InProcess-LSP assures a highly efficient and high-quality approach for you as a customer.
+Applying an efficient and proven strategy for development and validation specifically for blend uniformity methods (either at InProcess-LSP or customer site), InProcess-LSP assures a highly efficient and high-quality approach for you as a customer.

 Valuable tool for understanding process